Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Results and Discussions

-The control of qubit dynamics is fundamental to quantum information processing, where precise manipulation of quantum states enables coherent computation, error correction, and quantum communication\cite{edwards2005optimal,langen2024quantum,ryan2021realization}.
-In this section, we investigate the controlled evolution of a single qubit subject to dissipation and dephasing, modeled via time-dependent Bloch dynamics.
-Following the validation of AQNODE's prediction in modeling quantum trajectories, we broadened our investigation to evaluate its capabilities in active quantum state control.
-In order to assess the model's capacity to steer and stabilize quantum state trajectories under varying settings, time-dependent control fields \( u_x(t) \) and \( u_y(t) \) are explicitly added into the model during this phase.

-Our objective is to transfer the initial state to a desired final state, typically the pure excited state represented by the Bloch vector \({\mathcal{Y}}_{\text{target}} = [0, 0, 1]^T\) while minimizing energy usage and preserving quantum state purity in the presence of environmental decoherence.
-Crucially, the state \({\mathcal{Y}}(t) \in \mathbb{R}^3\) in Eqn. (\ref{bloch_eqn}) used for feedback is not directly observed, but is inferred from a learned AQNODE model, trained to predict the qubit’s evolution based on indirect measurement signals \(Y(t)\) and applied control fields.
-We apply and compare two traditional feedback strategies, i.e., Proportional-Derivative (PD) control and time-varying Linear Quadratic Regulator (LQR) control, in order to evaluate the AQNODE-based control performance.
+The control of qubit dynamics is fundamental to quantum information processing, where precise manipulation of quantum states enables coherent computation, error correction, and quantum communication~\cite{edwards2005optimal,langen2024quantum,ryan2021realization}.
+We now turn to phase 3, in which the AQNODE-estimated state is used as the feedback variable for control.
+In this sense, the controller is not independent of the modeling stage; it is the downstream consumer of the latent-state inference produced by AQNODE.
+Our objective is to transfer the initial state to a desired final state \({\mathcal{Y}}_{\text{target}} = [0, 0, 1]^T\) while minimizing energy usage and preserving quantum state purity in the presence of environmental decoherence.
+Crucially, the state \({\mathcal{Y}}(t) \in \mathbb{R}^3\) in Eqn. (\ref{bloch_eqn}) used for feedback is not directly observed, but is inferred from a learned AQNODE model, trained to predict the qubit’s evolution based on indirect measurement signals and applied control fields.
 These control paradigms are used independently within the AQNODE framework to evaluate its flexibility and reliability in directing the system to the intended target state.
 We illustrate AQNODE's ability to generalize over unknown configurations while preserving robust trajectory prediction and efficient closed-loop control by evaluating the prediction and control steps simultaneously.

+The control-based neural ODE function (\(f_\theta(\mathcal{Y}_{\text{aug}}(t), dY(t), {u}(t))\)) has 34,309 parameters, while the decoder has 17,667 parameters.
+Together, these components make up the 51,976 trainable parameters of the neural ODE model.
+The parameter counts refer to trainable neural-network weights and biases denoted by $\psi, \theta,\phi$, not to physical parameters of the qubit.
+These two networks have different parameter sets because they perform different tasks: the Neural ODE vector field learns the continuous-time evolution of the internal state estimate, whereas the decoder maps this internal state to the physical variables.
+The number of trainable parameters is determined by the selected input dimension, output dimension, hidden width, number of layers, and bias terms.
+For a fully connected multilayer perceptron with layer widths $n_0,n_1,n_2,...,n_L$, the total number of trainable parameters is $N_p=\sum_{l=1}^L(n_{l-1}+1)n_l$, where the additional 1 accounts for the bias in each layer.